 Maximum marks of a theory and practical paper shall be decided on the basis of their contact hours/credit per week.
-One teaching hour per week shall equal to one credit and carry 25 maximum marks and therefore, four teaching hours/credit per week shall carry 100 maximum marks for each theory paper/course.
-Each four contact hours per week for laboratory or practical work shall be equal to two credits per week and carry 50 marks and therefore, eight teaching hours per week shall carry 100 maximum marks for laboratory or practical work.
+One teaching hour per week shall equal to one credit and carry 25 maximum marks and therefore, two teaching hours/credit per week shall carry 50 maximum marks for each theory paper/course.
+Each four contact hours per week for laboratory or practical work shall be equal to two credits per week and carry 50 maximum marks.